sharkaccino/vincent/README.md

 - 🟡 = On hold
 - 🟢 = Complete

-## Suggestions & Contributions
+## Bug Reports & Code Contributions

-**Suggestions are always welcome!** Even if you aren't really a developer, feel free to use the [discussions page](../../discussions) to submit your ideas and any other feedback you might have.

 If you're here to submit a bug report, please use the [issues page](../../issues).
 Before opening a new issue, **please take the time to search for your issue to make sure nobody else has reported it already.** Help us reduce duplicates!

-Finally, for those who would like to contribute more directly, check out the [contributing guidelines](CONTRIBUTING.md).
+For those who would like to contribute more directly, check out the [contributing guidelines](CONTRIBUTING.md).